Co-ops transformed life in rural America.

 150 years ago the modern cooperative movement took root in rural Minnesota.
 Rural communities and farmers embraced the idea of bringing democratic principles into their community institutions and businesses.
 They organized for their own economic self-interest and to stand against the power and control of banks and railroads.
 Cooperatives became a fundamental part of Minnesota’s history and culture—some would even call us “the land of 10,000 co-ops.”

 In the 1930s only 10% of Minnesota’s rural residents had electricity as compared to 90% of city dwellers.
-Investor-owned utility companies were reluctant to extend their service territories to rural area – seeing rural delivery as high cost and low return.
+Investor-owned utility companies were reluctant to extend their service territories to rural areas – seeing rural delivery as high cost and low return.
 This reality hindered the growth of rural economies and limited emerging opportunities for farmers.
 The Great Depression made matters worse.
 When President Franklin Roosevelt responded to the Depression with the New Deal, his administration targeted help to rural communities with strategies that included the Rural Electrification Act of 1936.
 This act designated funding for loans for electric distribution entities across rural America to light up the countryside.
 In Minnesota, farmers who were already familiar with agricultural co-ops readily formed co-ops around rural electrification.

 Rural electric co-ops were founded on the radical idea that the people being served by an electric utility should be the same people governing it.
 This brought the revolutionary technology of electricity to rural communities and did it under democratic control.
 With new resources at their fingertips, farmers and rural community members worked side by side to build electric infrastructure that brought the lights and profound changes to life in rural America.